How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 russianpod101 homepage

 RussianPod101 isn’t just for podcasts, but that’s the best feature of this app and platform.
 There are hundreds of podcast-style lessons that teach everything from basic vocabulary to Russian literature.
 It’s good for all learners because there are 5 different levels that go from absolute beginner to advanced.
-There is also additional practice material such as quizzes and vocabulary lists.
+I like the extensive additional practice material such as quizzes and vocabulary lists.
 You can try RussianPod101 for free, or read more about it in this review.

 Slow Russian